Support Groups

 Due to the open nature of support groups, this is not private or confidential though participants are encouraged to be respectful and practice discretion.
 This is intended to be an interactive support group, not individual therapy.

-Facilitator: Motoni Fong Hodges, Ph.D.
+Facilitators: Motoni Fong Hodges, Ph.D. and Emilia Mikrut, Ph.D.

 Fridays